bamless/blang/docs/tuples.md

 ## Element access

-Just like in lists, tuple elements can be accessed by the subscript operator:
+Just like lists, tuple elements can be accessed by the subscript operator:
 <pre class='runnable-snippet'>
 var tuple = 1, "foo", false, "bar" print(tuple[0])